ufal/UMR/doc/roles.md

 For language with an existing PropBank-style lexicon (frame files), this lexicon defines UMR predicate-specific roles (target annotation = stage 1).
 For language without such a lexicon, a set of general participant roles should be used (stage 0) and a PropBank-style lexicon is build "on the way" to move towards Stage 1 annotation.

-For Czech, we want to use [SynSemClass](https://lindat.mff.cuni.cz/services/SynSemClass40/), the **frames of which can (to some extent) be mapped to PropBank-style roles**:
+For Czech, we want to use [SynSemClass](https://lindat.mff.cuni.cz/services/SynSemClassSearch/?version=synsemclass5.0), the **frames of which can (to some extent) be mapped to PropBank-style roles**:
-- For some verbs, their arguments have been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).
+- For some verbs, their arguments have been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [MUST BE REVISED conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).
 - For verbs without a frame-specific mapping, the default [conversion table](../tecto2umr/functors-to-umrlabels.txt) will be used.